 8.5.
 The University has contingency plans in place to enable it to cope with failure of these processes (for example, localised computer systems failure) or in the event of candidates being unable to satisfy their offer conditions because the outcomes of previous qualifications have been delayed by strike action, by natural disasters or similar unforeseen circumstances beyond the applicant’s control.
 However, depending on the timescale, the amount of information available and availability of places, it might be necessary to offer a place for the following academic year (ie deferred entry).

 9.1.
-Unsuccessful applicants will be informed, and the reasons for an admission decision should be recorded for every application.
+Unsuccessful applicants will be informed in writing.
+The reasons for an admission decision should be recorded for every application.

 9.2.
 Due to the volume of applications received by the University, we regret that it is not possible for us to enter into correspondence with unsuccessful applicants.